sunsibar/docs-software_devel/book/software_devel/getting_started.md

 ## Lane Following Demo

-After the Duckiebot has been calibration, you can launch the Lane Following Demo:
+After the Duckiebot has been calibrated, you can launch the Lane Following Demo:

 ```
 docker -H <DUCKIEBOT_NAME>.local run -it --name lanefollowing-demo \